 - Private equity funds - 2015 to date

 - Funds within the special opportunities portfolio - 2015 to date

 - Property pooled vehicles - 2015 to date

 - Direct property holdings - 2017 to date

 - Local investments portfolio - 2016 to date

 GMPF's approach to proxy voting is described at Section 10 of the Investment Strategy Statement.

 GMPF has delegated the exercising of voting rights attached to its direct holdings to Pensions & Investment Research Consultants Ltd (PIRC).
 PIRC are an independent corporate governance and shareholder advisory consultancy that advises and provides research to GMPF on governance and other ESG issues.
 This will mean that GMPF’s votes are typically cast in line with PIRC’s voting policy.
 This aligns GMPF’s approach with that of its pooling partners, Merseyside Pension Fund and West Yorkshire Pension Fund, enabling a shared voice on corporate governance issues.
-With this delegation, GMPF’s voting record is predeclared and provided online.
+With this delegation, GMPF's voting record is predeclared and provided online.
 In addition, below we provide a quarterly summary of PIRC’s voting recommendations for the latest 12 month period, which includes the rationale for all votes against company management.

 In order to track the performance of various regional equity indices, the appointed external passive securities manager, Legal & General, holds shares in thousands of companies around the world.
 In the normal course of events, Legal & General typically implements its own voting policy for GMPF.
 However, it may vote the relevant holding according to GMPF's instructions on a case by case basis should GMPF so require.
 More information on Legal & General’s voting policy and records can be found on their website.